SamyySwift/Credit_Card_Fraud_Detection/README.md

 * I instantiated a LinearLearner Estimator passing it important arguments.
 * Finally, I converted the data into Record_set format and fitted it to the estimator.

+## **Deployment**
+In this step, I used Amason's inbuilt deployment algorithm to deploy the trained moddel to an endpoint.
+I then used this to make predictions on the test data and to evaluate the model.